-The remaining 2% of our total assets are \$766,000 which remains tied up in property held for sale.
+The remaining 1.8% of our total assets, or \$650,000, remains tied up in property held for sale.
 Assets held for sale are typically properties which we have obtained in foreclosure actions.
 In most cases, these properties are unfinished at the time, and we typically expend resources to complete them and prepare them for sale.
-At the end of 2022, we were holding one such property, consisting of a vacant building lot in Cochrane, Alberta, which we foreclosed on in early 2022.
-At March 31, 2023, this property was still held, but non-refundable deposits have been received against its eventual sale reducing its carrying value.
-The property is under a conditional contract for sale, and we expect that sale to complete in the second quarter.
+At quarter-end we were holding one such property, consisting of a vacant building lot in Cochrane, Alberta, which we foreclosed on in Q1 2022.
+This property is now under a conditional contract for sale and we have received non-refundable deposits against its eventual sale, resulting in a lower carrying value.
+We expect the sale to complete in the third quarter of 2023.

-Liabilities at quarter-end, excluding our line of credit, totaled \$688,000 (December 31, 2022 - \$733,000), the largest component of which was dividends relating to the fiscal quarter paid on April 28, 2023.
-The remaining 35% of our liabilities consist of our trade payables, amounts due to related parties, and deferred lender fees.
+Liabilities at quarter-end, excluding our line of credit, totaled \$643,000 (December 31, 2022 - \$733,000), the largest component of which was dividends relating to the fiscal quarter paid on July 31, 2023.
+The remaining 30% of our liabilities consist of our trade payables, amounts due to related parties, and deferred lender fees.
 Throughout the quarter we were in compliance with all bank covenants relating to the line of credit, and we had no off-balance sheet arrangements.

-Our line of credit balance stood at \$5.8 million (December 31, 2022 - \$5.7 million) up from \$3.0 million a year prior.
+Our line of credit balance stood at \$6.6 million (December 31, 2022 - \$5.7 million) up from \$4.4 million a year prior.
 Use of the line of credit is an indication that our equity is fully invested and that we have sufficient quality mortgage investment opportunities available.
 Over the last 12 months we have successfully invested additional funds into our mortgage portfolio with additional use of the line of credit being an important component.